-Figure 1.9 Add new record button.
+Figure 1.9 To add new record.

-To complete your action you must type values for callNo, title, and author.
+To complete the action of adding a new book you must type values for callNo, title, and author.
 As a first example use a call number that does not appear for any other book.
 As we will soon see the Book table is designed in such a way that each book must have a different call number.
 Your addition will be successful if your book is given a call number that no other book has.
 When you add a new row you must move the cursor out of the row for the addition to be completed.